Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/api-explorer.md

 5. Depending on your request, you might need to add a parameter.
 Otherwise, you won’t be able to submit it.
 When you are ready, click on **Execute**.

-6. You will be provided with the Curl, the Request URL and the Response Body, and Response headers.
+6. You will be provided with the curl request, the request URL and the response body, and response headers.
 You can also find examples of possible responses.

-7. If needed, you can *Copy* the Curl request to your clipboard.
-You can also copy the Response body to a clipboard or download it.
+7. If needed, you can *Copy* the curl request to your clipboard.
+You can also copy the response body to a clipboard or download it.